TeachersFirst's Constitution Day Resources

 This site includes advertising.

 In the ClassroomShare this site with students as a resource for reading and viewing the Constitution.
-Challenge students to develop a fake social media presence about one of the founding fathers using Fakebook, reviewed here, or the Twitter Fictional Account Template, reviewed here.
+Use Read Ahead, reviewed here with these articles as a guided reading activity for younger students.
+Read Ahead is perfect for introducing any reading passage to struggling readers, special education students, and ENL/ESL learners.
+Along with Read Ahead you may want to use Wordsift, reviewed here to help students identify the most important words used in the text.
+Challenge students to develop a fake social media presence about one of the founding fathers using Fakebook, reviewed here.
 This is a great resource for Constitution Day!

 Grades6 to 12

 tag(s): constitution (84)

 In the ClassroomA great resource for the interactive whiteboard or projector, although be aware that you may need to disable your pop-up blocker to get the information to display properly.
 Challenge students to find other paintings depicting famous events in United States (or another country).
 Have cooperative learning groups create multimedia presentation about the paintings.
 Create fictitious blog entries from one character in a painting to another character within another painting at another famous event.
 What would John F. Kennedy write to Benjamin Franklin?